A Guide to System Hardening

 Usually, a hardening checklist for securing this type of server would include the following steps:

-- Restrict Access to Critical Components of Your Infrastructure: Access to the different IT functions should be based on user roles and closely monitored to prevent unauthorized access to core systems.
+- Restrict access to critical components of your infrastructure based on user roles and monitor closely to prevent unauthorized access to core systems.

-- Document All Activity: This includes logging and monitoring notifications for system-level events, access logs, errors, and detected suspicious activities.
-This information will prove helpful when investigating security incidents.
+- Document all activity, including logging and monitoring notifications for system-level events, access logs, errors, and detected suspicious activities.

 Get a Hardened and Secure Cloud With Liquid Web

-We’ve established the importance of system hardening, but the reality is that not all organizations have the technical capacity to effectively implement a system hardening checklist for their infrastructure.
-This is why switching to a cloud-based solution can be the perfect solution, since a fully managed provider can help with system hardening.
+Despite the importance of system hardening, not all organizations have the technical capacity to effectively implement a system hardening checklist for their infrastructure.
+This is why switching to a cloud-based option can be the perfect solution since a fully managed provider can help with system hardening.

-Liquid Web offers a suite of fully managed, cloud-based solutions for businesses of all sizes, including server hardening with Server Secure Plus, and has helpful humans available around the clock to offer you the support you need for a hassle free experience.
+Liquid Web offers a suite of fully managed, cloud-based solutions for businesses of all sizes, including server hardening with Server Secure Plus, and has The Most Helpful Humans In Hosting® available around the clock to offer you the support you need for a hassle-free experience.
+Contact us today.